cambridgegis/cambridgegis_data/Assessing/Parcels/README.md

 The TaxFY14 CAMA data is current as of Jan.
 01, 2013.
 The TaxFY13 CAMA data is current as of Jan.
 01, 2012.

-Link the field ML in the GIS to field ML in the Access or Excel file.
+Link the field ML in the corresponding ASSESSING_ParcelsFY20xx.geojson file to field ML in the CSV file.

 | Field							| Description |
 | -----							| ----------- |